 At the other end of the scale, the first MEPS in Tunisia for refrigerators took only three years, and included running a pilot voluntary phase, laboratory construction, and training of all stakeholders.
 Full-scale implementation took another two years.
 One respondent gave China the prize for speed, but added that “they don’t seem to worry too much about what industry thinks, and to date haven’t been overly diligent in enforcement activity.”

-Here is a summary of the replies from LE members:
+Here is a summary of the replies from the discussion: